Promoting Diversity, Equity and Inclusion (DEI)

 Initiatives

 In a rapidly changing business environment, the JFE Group believes that the fusion of various values and ways of thinking will lead to the creation of unprecedented ideas and solutions, which ultimately results in sustainably enhancing corporate value.
-For this reason, the Group has positioned diversity and inclusion as a key management concern.
-It has established a diversity promotion department in each of its operating companies to steadfastly advance initiatives such as creating an environment where employees with diverse backgrounds, including gender, nationality, values, and different lifestyles, can demonstrate their abilities.
-In addition, management and the promotion organization are working together to formulate and implement company-wide policies, including the establishment of a diversity promotion committee headed by the president.
+For this reason, the Group has positioned the promotion of DEI as a key management concern.
+It has established a DEI promotion department in each of its operating companies to steadfastly advance initiatives such as creating an environment where each employee’s diverse experiences, abilities, and individuality can be utilized.
+In addition, management and the promotion organization are working together to formulate and implement companywide policies, including the establishment of a DEI promotion committee headed by the president.
+Initiatives are being strategically advanced to particularly encourage the active participation of women.
+These efforts include recruitment measures to increase the number of candidates for female management positions, and retention measures through the enhancement of internal and external networking and the presentation of role models, as well as placement and development measures through the creation of individual training plans for female employees.

 ST Accelerating and Strengthening Diversity Promotion